 - in Investing

-I love using Uber and Lyft.
-These products are insanely useful.
+Both Uber and Lyft's products are insanely useful.
 Especially in a country where you don't speak the language, having an app that allows you to communicate to the driver where you want to be picked up, where dropped off, and how much it will cost you is soooo much better than the old days of trying to communicate with a dispatcher.

-But I'm glad both companies IPOs were serious duds.
-Why?
-Because I don't want U.S. public markets freighted down by massive, loss-making unicorns.
+But I'm still glad both companies' IPOs were serious duds because I don't want U.S. public markets freighted down by massive, loss-making unicorns.
 Especially as most investors transition to passive index investing, the composition of those indexes becomes more and more important.
-If the indexes become stuffed with loss-making unicorns that may or may not eventually turn the corner to profitability down the road, the indexes become less attractive investment vehicles.
-And had these two massive, loss-making companies -- Uber and Lyft -- popped (and stayed up) when they went public, it would have created a strong incentive for more such behavior.
+If the indexes become stuffed with unicorns that lose gobs of money -- unicorns that may or may not eventually turn the corner to profitability down the road -- the indexes become less attractive investment vehicles.
+And had these two massive, money-losing companies -- Uber and Lyft -- popped (and stayed up) when they went public, it would have created a strong incentive for more such behavior.

 I hope both Lyft and Uber bloom into marvelous long-term technology firms.
 But in the meantime, I'm glad their IPOs went south.